Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 [What is payments fraud anyway?](https://docs.google.com/presentation/d/e/2PACX-1vTYrcIjbag7OPlnpeOlxMGg1p493MFYcujaC9XX4Q87_tyC-nJkL6Jz8KnU6tQNtw31qXrWhKhlGcGp/pub?start=false&loop=false&delayms=3000)

-With 100s of millions at risk a year would want a solution to stop it.
+With 100s of millions at risk a year we would want a solution to stop it.
 - One solution is to stop all the fraud, by stopping all payments... so the ongoing challenge is balancing fraud risk while approving good customers.

 So our **product vision** is all about improving payment performance.